momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/intro_to_qgis_vector_intro.md

 ## Final Product
+The final product will be a map that will the locations of schools in St. Louis City and of the student/teacher ratio by Census block group.
 You will be creating a map that is similar to this:
 *put in image of map*